Credit Card Debt: How Much is Too Much?

 Credit Utilization Ratio

-When you use up a lot of your available credit, it indicates that you have a lot of debt.
-Your credit utilization ratio can deter lenders and also lower your credit score.
-Many credit card companies consider a credit utilization of over 30% to be high when you apply for new credit or a new card.
+When you use up a large percentage of your available credit, it indicates that you have (or previously had) a significant financial need to use debt to make ends meet every month.
+Your credit utilization ratio can lower your credit score and, in turn, deter lenders because they now see you as a larger-than-normal risk.
+Many credit card companies consider a credit utilization rate of over 30% to be “high” when you apply for new credit or a new card.
+This is also the point at which this utilization rate begins to negatively affect your credit score.

-If you use over 30% of your available credit, but pay it off each month before it's reported to credit bureaus, you may still be in good shape.
-But having a high monthly credit utilization ratio indicates that you have too much debt.
-If you want to improve your credit score, your goal should be to bring down this ratio by paying off your debt as soon as possible.
+If you use over 30% of your available credit but pay it off each month in full before it's reported to credit bureaus, you may still be in good shape.
+However, having a high monthly credit utilization ratio on a consistent basis, month to month, indicates that you have too much debt.
+If you want to improve your credit score, your goal should be to bring down this ratio by paying off your debt as soon as possible or in full each month, if you can.

 Payment History

 Your payment history also has an impact on your credit report.
-If you find yourself trying to pay off one credit card debt with another, have late payments, or have multiple missed payments, you may have more debt than you should.
+If you find yourself trying to pay off one credit card debt with another, have late payments, or have multiple missed payments, it is likely that you may have more debt than you should.

 Not having enough money to make the repayment each month is a clear sign that you may need to get your spending under control.
-This is a good time to consider how you can correct this behavior through credit counseling.
+This is a good time to consider how you can effectively correct this behavior through debt relief solutions like credit counseling and debt management.
 Look into debt repayment strategies like debt snowball and debt avalanche to clear off your credit card accounts once and for all.

 Even if you're making minimum monthly payments but not much else, it could be a problem.
-Making minimum payments won't allow you to lower your debt load because it only covers the credit card interest charges and fees and maybe a tiny bit of your balance.
-Soon, your debt may become too much to handle when you follow this course.
+Making minimum payments won't allow you to lower your debt load in a timely fashion because minimum payments only cover the credit card interest charges and fees and maybe a tiny bit (1%-2%) of your balance.
+Soon, your debt may become too much to handle when you follow this course of making minimum payments.

 If you find yourself in a situation like this, you may want to consider debt settlement or even bankruptcy.
 If your situation is not so dire, you may still benefit from getting in touch with a credit counseling agency or a personal finance expert to work out a debt repayment plan.
-Alternatively, you can also negotiate with your credit card issuer.
+Alternatively, you can also negotiate with your credit card issuer for a more favorable repayment plan.

 There is no magic number for how much credit card debt is too much.
 As a credit card holder, you should be aware of your spending habits and balances if you want to avoid the cycle of debt.

 If your credit utilization ratio is more than 30%, or if you're not able to pay much more than the minimum balance, your debt may be too unmanageable.
-Depending on the amount of debt you have, you can consider taking out personal loans to clear your high-interest credit card bills.
+Depending on the amount of debt you have, you can consider taking out personal loans to consolidate your high-interest, variable-rate credit card bills into a lower APR, fixed-rate loan with a fixed term that will commit you to pay off your debt within a set period of time.

 After trying to get your balances under control, if you think you are not making headway in paying off your debts, consider making a strict budget and creating a debt payoff plan.